 Tennessee Hemp Bills Awaits Governor's Signature.
 Senate Bill 2495 and House Bill 2445, which would reclassify and regulate industrial hemp, have passed the legislature and await the signature of Gov. Bill Haslam (R).
 The bills would allow Tennessee farmers to grow hemp for research and development purposes.
 Earlier this year Congress approved language in a federal farm bill that would allow the cultivation of industrial hemp in the agricultural pilot programs in states that have already passed hemp measures.

 Kentucky Omnibus Heroin Bill Appears Dead.
-A bill that sought to deal with heroin use and sales in the Bluegrass State through a combination of increased treatment, overdose prevention, and harsher criminal penalties will not pass this session, a key legislator said.
+A bill that responded to heroin use and sales in the Bluegrass State through a combination of increased treatment, overdose prevention, and harsher criminal penalties will not pass this session, a key legislator said.
 "There's basically no time left to pass it," Sen. Jared Carpenter (R-Berea), cosponsor of Senate Bill 5, said Friday.
 It had passed the state Senate, but got stalled in the Judiciary Committee in the Democrat-controlled House.
 The session ends tomorrow.

 DEA in Illinois Spying on Indoor Garden Stores.
 The DEA in Illinois has investigated and raided at least two people after watching them make purchases at a legal local gardening center.
 Both had shopped at Midwest Hydroganics in Crest Hill.
-One, Angela Kirking, said she and her pet terrier woke to find four flak-jacketed DEA agents and five Shorewood cops in the bedroom of her Ranchwood Drive home at 5 a.m.
-Oct.
+One, Angela Kirking, said she and her pet terrier woke to find four flak-jacketed DEA agents and five Shorewood cops in the bedroom of her Ranchwood Drive home at 5:00am on Oct.
 11. At least one of the agents held her at gunpoint before 9 grams were allegedly found.
 A second person, a man from Channahon, was raided and charged with growing marijuana after shopping at Midwest Hydroganics.
 In both cases, the DEA took interest after it spotted them shopping at the store.
 Federal investigators then rooted through garbage and compared utility bills to get search warrants.
 Kirking's attorney said he is challenging the warrants and that he has heard of more cases linked to DEA spying on a legal business since the story broke.

 A Quarter Million Immigrants Have Been Deported For Non-Violent Drug Crimes, Report Finds.
 The report, an analysis of federal immigration data conducted by the Transactional Records Access Clearinghouse at Syracuse University, details how roughly 40,000 people have been deported for drug law violations every year since 2008.
 That means that nearly 250,000 -- one-quarter of a million -- people were deported for nonviolent drug offenses in just the past six years.
 A nonviolent drug offense was the cause of deportation for more than one in ten (11%) people deported in 2013 for any reason -- and nearly one in five (19%) of those who were deported because of a criminal conviction.
 The report reveals that simple marijuana possession was the fourth most common cause of deportation for any crime, and the most common cause of deportation for crimes involving drugs.
 On average, more than 6,600 people were deported in each of the last two years just for personal marijuana possession, and overall, nearly 20,000 people were deported last year for simple possession of any drug or drug paraphernalia.